adamsilver/fdpb/06-a-search-form.md

 <div role="search" class="hidden">...</div>
 ```

+Notes:

-When JavaScript is available, a toggle button is injected into the header.
+- A toggle button is injected into the header.
 - The search form is hidden using the `hidden` class as introduced in chapter 1.
 - The `aria-haspopup` attribute indicates that the button reveals a part of the interface (the search form).
 It acts as warning that, when pressed, the focus will be moved to the search form.
 - The `aria-expanded` attribute tells screen reader users whether the search form is currently expanded or collapsed by toggling between `true` and `false` values using a simple script.

 ### A Small Script

-First the script hides the form and injects the button into the header.

 ```JS
 function SearchForm() {